ForestKatsch-Archive/icon-a5/README.md

 * Folding wings.
 I mean, what can you do with folding wings?... :)
 * Garmin aera 796 GPS unit.
 (Mostly because this will require a full touchscreen device emulator in Nasal...)
 * Unfortunately, Rembrandt.
 My computer isn't fast enough for Rembrandt.

+## Installation

+### Preferred:

+    $ git clone https://github.com/forest-ka/icon-a5.git $FG_ROOT/Aircraft/icon-a5

+where `$FG_ROOT` is the root installation directory.
+To update:

+    $ cd $FG_ROOT/Aircraft/icon-a5
+    $ git pull

+### Easier if you don't have git

+Click the "Download ZIP" button on the right, move it to `$FG_ROOT`, unzip it, and rename the `icon-a5-master` directory to `icon-a5`.
+You'll have to repeat this (after removing the old directory and zip file) for every update, though.